About Commercial EPCs

 A Non-Domestic Energy Assessor can confirm if your building falls under an exemption

 What are the penalties for not having an EPC?

 The penalty for failing to make an EPC available to any prospective buyer or tenant when selling or renting a non-domestic dwelling is fixed, in most cases, at 12.5 per cent of the rateable value of the building, with a default penalty of £750 where the formula cannot be applied.
 The range of penalties under this formula are set with a minimum of £500 and capped at a maximum of £5,000!

-If you require a Non-domestic energy assessment then you will need a qualified Non-Domestic Energy Assessor to produce a legally valid EPC.
-You can search for an Elmhurst accredited non domestic assessor near you through our assessor search function, provided through the link below.
+If you require a commercial energy assessment then you will need an accredited Non-Domestic Energy Assessor to produce a legally valid EPC.
+You can search for an Elmhurst accredited Non-Domestic Energy Assessor near you through our search for assessor facility, provided through the link below.